OpenResearchInstitute/interlocutor/opulent_voice_protocol.md

 ### 4.1 COBS Framing Requirement

 The Opulent Voice Protocol mandates Consistent Overhead Byte Stuffing (COBS) for frame boundary detection.
 All payload data must be COBS-encoded before transmission.
 Use 0x00 bytes as frame delimiters.
-Minimal overhead (typically less than 1%) for frame boundary detection.
+COBS costs minimal overhead (typically less than 1%) for frame boundary detection.
 COBS is self-synchronizing.
 Receivers can recover frame boundaries after errors.
 COBS is compatible with byte-oriented transmission interfaces.
 0x00 bytes can only be frame delimiters in the encoded stream, making frame boundary detection trivial.

 **COBS Algorithm:**